B-Manitas/CMatrix/readme.md

 | test                                                         |                                                                                             |
 | [`CMatrixTest.hpp`](test/CMatrixTest.tpp)                    | Contains the tests for the class.                                                           |

+## Documentation

+For detailed information on how to use CMatrix, consult the [documentation](html/classcmatrix.html).

 ## License

 This project is licensed under the MIT License, ensuring its free and open availability to the community.